 This webinar attempts to address the contributing factors to the problem of drug shortages in the US, discuss transparency in pricing, and the involvement of Medicare to negotiate prices.

 Presented by Brian J. Santin, MD, FACS

 This webinar reviews concepts to enhance one’s ability to negotiate a more advantageous contract.
 The negotiations process both from the perspective of the candidate and the employer is reviewed.
 The discussion also includes a more focused look at some of the commonly overlooked contract items, which often result in “money left on the table.”

 Presented by Sheila Harrison, AmWINS Account Executive, ACS Insurance Program

 As a physician, you’ve made a significant investment of time, energy, and money into building a demanding career with the promise of a high income and all of the rewards your profession provides.
 But, should an injury or illness prevent you from performing your specific duties, that promise can suddenly evaporate.
 You insure your house, your car, your health, and your life; doesn’t it make sense to insure your most valuable asset—you, the physician?
 Disability insurance protects you by protecting your ability to earn an income.

 Presented by Nancy L. Gantt, MD, FACS

-This webinar will engage attendees in a discussion about the need for mentorship to achieve their personal and professional goals and how to identify a mentor and have a productive relationship.
-Career planning and advancement will also be discussed, emphasizing the importance of utilizing all available resources to become successful.
+This webinar engages attendees in a discussion about the need for mentorship to achieve their personal and professional goals and how to identify a mentor and have a productive relationship.
+Career planning and advancement are also discussed, emphasizing the importance of utilizing all available resources to become successful.

 Presented by Sharmila Dissanaike, MBBS, FACS

 This webinar takes attendees through a discussion of surgeon burnout and work-life balance using the technique of mindfulness.
-Attendees will be guided through a short practice session during the webinar.
+Attendees were guided through a short practice session during the webinar.
 A robust question and answer session ends this 55-minute session.